johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### Making running our application easier
 No longer needed, the Go toolchain now does not include the tests when run.
 Thus this will still suffice:
   `go run ./cmd/web/.`
 ## Section: Improved Error Handling
+### Centralizing our error handling to a helpers package

 ## Section: Persisting Data with PostgresSQL
 ## Section: Designing the Database Structure
 ## Section: Connection our Application to the Database